FormidableLabs/webpack-dashboard/.changeset/cold-wolves-occur.md

 "webpack-dashboard": patch
 ---

-'#359 update versions in github actions'
+'#359 update node version to 18 and github actions version'